 A couple of things have changed, first; the Raspberry Pi for media processing (on the right) has been upgraded to an Raspberry Pi 2B (quadcore CPU).
-The "Media" Rpi is now a lot faster with the processing of Usenet and Torrent downloads, but also with Samba read/writes (10MB/s both read and write to/from the HDD).
+The "Media" Rpi is now a lot faster with processing, but also with Samba read/writes (10MB/s both read and write to/from the HDD).

 The other Raspberry Pi is now an backup system, for personal files, mail etc. I'm using duplicity which is an great backup tool (contains versioning, full and incremental backups from local and remote systems).
 The biggest advantage is that my backups are encrypted and the key is not stored on the Backup Pi.
 If someone steals the Raspberry Pi, they didn't gained any valuable information!
 Check out Duplicity.

 I also created my own Music indexer and downloader (which I just updated to an dedicated Java application).
-I crawl various websites for new mixes by Russian DJ's and TOP40 music from NL.
+I crawl various websites for new mixes by DJ's and TOP40 music from NL.
 These songs will be automatically downloaded and post processed.
 This means the adding of MP3 tags for things like artist, comments, album art etc. (especially russian DJs tend to forget these tags) organizing my music even more.
 These music items will be downloaded automatically and synced with my home computer via Syncthing (opensource alternative to Btsync).
-I opened the Top40 NL folder for anyone to join, you can follow these instructions.

 With the automation of music indexing, downloading and postprocessing I basically gets an folder on my desktop with the latest music (in .mp3 format), fully ordered with all the correct metadata.